4.5 of 20 Ratings

-A 38-year-old male presents to his primary care provider after a 3-month trip to China.
-He complains of chills and a cough for the past 2 weeks.
-Vital signs are notable for a body temperature of 101 deg F, and the patient’s weight has decreased by 4 kg since his last visit 3 months ago.
+A 38-year-old woman presents to her primary care provider after a 3-month trip to China.
+She complains of chills and a cough for the past 2 weeks.
+Vital signs are notable for a body temperature of 101°F, and the patient’s weight has decreased by 4 kg since her last visit 3 months ago.
 A chest radiograph is obtained and shown in Figure A. The patient’s whole blood is incubated with a peptide, and ELISA assay reveals high amounts of IFN-gamma.
 What is the primary mechanism for the pulmonary tissue destruction evident on the patient’s chest radiograph?

 Proteolytic enzymes released by bacteria